Sustainability

 The NGK Group strives for efficient utilization of water and management of risks related to water resources from the perspective of sustainability.

-Since last fiscal year, we have begun investigating water risks and environmental impacts at each of our locations, using the LEAP approach recommended by the Taskforce on Nature-related Financial Disclosures (TNFD).
+We are investigating water risks and environmental impacts at each of our locations, using the LEAP (Locate, Evaluate, Assess, Prepare) approach recommended by the Taskforce on Nature-related Financial Disclosures (TNFD).

-In FY2023, there were no major violations of standards or regulations related to wastewater quality at any NGK Group locations inside or outside of Japan.
+In FY2024, there were no major violations of standards or regulations related to wastewater quality at any NGK Group locations in or outside of Japan.

 Evaluation of Water Risks

-With regards to water risks at all production sites both inside and outside Japan, we have used simple methods to assess the degree of water shortage at each site based on the amount of water supplied by rivers in the region where it is located.
-Meanwhile, we have commissioned a detailed third-party analysis focusing on our overseas sites.
-In its assessment of water supply and demand risks, this detailed analysis forecasts future water supply by evaluating aquifers, seasonal variations, and the water storage capacity of dams, in addition to the amount of water supplied by rivers.
+With regards to all production sites both in and outside Japan, we use simple methods to assess the degree of water shortage at each site based on the amount of water supplied by rivers in the region where it is located.
+Meanwhile, we commission a detailed third-party analysis focusing on our overseas sites.
+In its assessment of water supply and demand risks, this detailed analysis forecasts future water supply and demand by evaluating water stress*, aquifer stress, seasonal variations in the volume of water supply, and the water storage capacity of dams.
 Aside from this, it also analyzes water disaster risks (floods and landslides) and water quality risks (sanitation and ecology), to provide a comprehensive risk assessment.

 These efforts have enabled us to ascertain the water risks at all overseas production sites, and share this information with each site.